Join the Movement - Sign the Delay Manifesto 📑

 Related article: Video Games and Online Chats are “Hunting Grounds” for Predators

-Guard your 3DS with Layers
+Guard your Nintendo 3DS Device with Layers

-Layer 2: Love your WiFi (router)!
+Layer 2: WiFi (Router)

-Your router is the most important digital hardware in the house!
+The Router is the most important digital hardware in the house!
 And, it’s often the most ignored.
-We joke that routers are the social distance champion of technology.
-But, get this part of your internet safety plan correct!
-You are responsible for every digital click on your home’s network, so be sure to control the router.
+But, you are responsible for every digital click on your home’s network, so monitoring and controlling its activity is important.

 Popular options for parents are:

-- Alternatively, if you love your current router, but simply want to exert more control over it, then we recommend Bark Home.
+2. Alternatively, if you love your current router, but simply want to exert more control over it, then we recommend Bark Home.
 It connects to your router, giving you stronger parental controls over your home’s network.
 It’s not a router, but connects to your router.
 Easy-to-use app for you to exert screen time and app control over your kid.

-Layer 3: Configure Nintendo 3DS Parental Controls.
+Layer 3: The Nintendo 3DS Device

 The 3DS has parental controls that do three primary things:

-- Restrict Game Rating
+• Restrict Game Rating

-- Disable Internet Access
+• Disable Internet Access

-- Restrict Nintendo 3DS Store Purchases
+• Restrict Nintendo 3DS Store Purchases

 To do any of these, first go to the “System Settings” icon on the home menu (the wrench) and then select “Parental Controls.”